csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 a selection problem on 2 elements.
 With low probability, the kth smallest element does not fall in this range, and we have considerable work to do.
 However, with a good choice of s and

 , we can ensure, by the laws of probability, that the second case does not adversely affect the total work.

-页码，29/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 If an analysis is performed, we find that if s = n2/3 log1/3 n and = n1/3 log2/3 n, then the